Factor modelling for high-dimensional functional time series: Real Data Analysis

 To evaluate the predictive accuracy, we use the expanding window approach.
 The data is divided into a training set and a test set consisting of the first $n_1$ and the last $n_2$ observations, respectively.
-For any integer $h>0,$ we implement each fitting method on the training set, obtain $h$-step-ahead prediction on the test data based on the fitted model, increase the training size by one and repeat this procedure $n_2-h+1$ times to compute the $h$-step-ahead {\it mean absolute prediction error} (MAPE) and {\it mean squared prediction error} (MSPE) by

-The resulting MAPE and MSPE values are summarized in Figure~\ref{tab.forecast}.
-It is obvious that both FMP and SFMP significantly outperform two competitors in all settings, while SFMP is slightly inferior to FMP possibly due to the bias introduced by the enforced sparsity.
+For any integer $h>0,$ we implement each fitting method on the training set, obtain $h$-step-ahead prediction on the test data based on the fitted model, increase the training size by one and repeat this procedure $n_2-h+1$ times to compute the $h$-step-ahead {mean absolute prediction error} (MAPE) and {mean squared prediction error} (MSPE) by $ \text{MAPE}(h) = \{p\times(n_2-h+1)\times 96 \}^{-1}\sum_{j=1}^p\sum_{t=n_1+h}^{n}\sum_{k=1}^{96} \big|\widehat Y_{tj}(u_k) - Y_{tj}(u_k)\big|$ and $\text{MSPE}(h) = \{p\times(n_2-h+1)\times 96 \}^{-1}\sum_{j=1}^p\sum_{t=n_1+h}^{n}\sum_{k=1}^{96} \big\{\widehat Y_{tj}(u_k) - Y_{tj}(u_k)\big\}^2,$ respectively.
+The resulting MAPE and MSPE values are summarized in Table~\ref{tab.forecast}.
+It is obvious that FFM, SFFM and TNH significantly outperform GSY and ANH in all settings.
+Among the three winners, our proposed FFM provides the highest predictive accuracies for all cases, and, at the same time, SFFM is slightly inferior possibly due to the bias introduced by the enforced sparsity.
+It is worth mentioning that our additional experiments show that the predictive performance of FFM and SFFM can be further improved as $\hat r$ increases beyond $2,$ whereas the best predictive performance of TNH is already attained with only one scalar factor as presented in Table~\ref{tab.forecast}.